 The Romero decision confirmed that in an appropriate case – in furtherance of justice – the judge can “strike” past strike allegations and sentence the defendant to less time in California State Prison.

 If your loved one has been charged with a second or third strike offense and faces an undeservedly long prison sentence, our California Three Strikes Defense Lawyers might be able to help.
 We’re former prosecutors and cops who now represent people accused of crimes.
 We use our inside knowledge to get justice for our clients.1

-In this article, we discuss the Romero case and how “Romero motions” can help defendants avoid the most severe application of the three strikes law.
-We cover:
+In this article, we discuss the Romero case and how “Romero motions” can help defendants avoid the most severe application of the three-strikes law.
+We will cover: